 Check drying directions on specific herbs available in the article section of our Herb Directory.

 Natural, air drying for Dill, Oregano, Sage, Mints and similar thin-leafed herbs:

-Hanging herbs upside down, by the stem allows essential oils to flow from stems to leaves.
-Tie stems tightly in small ¾ inch bunches in a well-ventilated, dust-free area.
+Hang herbs upside down by the stem to allow essential oils to flow from stems to leaves.
+Tie stems tightly in small ¾ inch bunches, then hang them upside-down in a well-ventilated, dust-free area.
 To protect from bright light and to retain green leaf coloring, hang plants upside down in bunches in paper bags with the bottoms removed.
 The leaves are ready when they feel dry and crumbly, usually in a few days.
 If the herbs are not dry within a few days, you need more air movement.

 Oven Drying for Basil, Rosemary and other high moisture herbs:

-Only after your refusal to invest in a food dehydrator -and don't say I didn't warn you!)
+Only after your refusal to try drying herbs in a in a food dehydrator! (don't say that I didn't warn you!)

 Take care to prevent loss of flavor, oils, and color.
-Begin with a small amount to prevent the toasting of a full crop, in the event of a "misjudgment."
+In the event of a "misjudgment," begin with a small amount to prevent accidental roasting a full crop.
 Following a gentle rinse and being blotted dry, spread the leaves over a paper towel on a cookie sheet or shallow pan not more than 1 inch deep.

-Place the herb leaves in an open oven at a temperature of less than 110 degrees F (82.2 degrees C) for 15 minutes, then check and keep checking them.
+Place the herb leaves in an open oven at a temperature of less than 110 degrees F (82.2 degrees C) for no more than 15 minutes, then check and keep checking them.
 If the leaves begin to darken, the heat is to high!
 Reduce the heat and try again.